 On August 13, 2013, the Company's Board of Trustees approved the adoption of a \$10 million share repurchase program.
 The program, which is open-ended in duration, allows the Company to make repurchases from time to time on the open market or in negotiated transactions, including through Rule 10b5-1 plans.
 Repurchases are at the Company's discretion, subject to applicable law, share availability, price and the Company's financial performance, among other considerations.
-During the year ended December 31, 2015, the Company made its first repurchases under the program, purchasing 29,561 common shares at an aggregate cost of \$0.4 million, and an average price per share of \$12.69.
+During the year ended December 31, 2016, the Company purchased 17,920 common shares at an aggregate cost of \$0.2 million, and an average price per share of \$10.94.
+From inception of the share repurchase program through December 31, 2016, the Company has purchased 47,481 common shares at an aggregate cost of \$0.6 million, and an average price per share of \$12.03.